ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 date: 2023-07-25 18:00:00 +1000
 categories: meta
 ---
-Why and how climate scientists use and calculate temperature anomalies

-## Normalisation and anomalies

 An anomaly is anything that is *not normal*.
 In science and mathematics, series of related numbers can be compared to discover anomalies within the series.
-To calculate a numerical anomaly, we need to *decide* what is "normal"; we call that process [normalisation](https://en.wikipedia.org/wiki/Normalization).
-Normalisation is a common process in [statistics](https://en.wikipedia.org/wiki/Normalization_(statistics)), [audio processing](https://en.wikipedia.org/wiki/Audio_normalization) and has various applications in computing.

-### Simple normalisation

-A simple normalisation approach could be applied to normalise a series of numbers.
-For example, given the numbers of 3, 7, 5, 2, and 12, we could normalise them using the following method:

-1. Find the highest value (12 in this example)
-2. Divide all values by the highest
-3. The result will be a set of normalised values between 0 and 1 (0.25, 0.58, 0.42, 0.17, and 1 for the numbers above)

-We could multiply the normalised set of numbers by a constant, resulting in values that are consistently scaled.
-In computing, we may want to multiply those numbers by 255 to assign a normalised colour intensity; 12 could be the brightest value (255) while 2 will be the dullest (0.17 x 255 = 43).

-Normalisation can also be useful when we want to compare different sets of numbers, such as temperature records in different years or from different locations.
-A simple normalisation approach, however, isn't very robust when dealing with climate data.
-A single "highest" as the basis, out of thousands of records, is error prone (what if the meteorologist simply made a mistake on that one recording?) and won't yield any anomalies.
-However, we *can* find anomalies with the normalisation approach described below.
-Anomalies such as: are temperatures increasing over time?
-Or: is rainfall declining over time?

-### Climate normalisation
+To calculate a climate anomaly, we need to first *decide* what is "normal".
+Climate scientists have decided that any 30-year average of weather (i.e., average temperatures, rainfall or other phenomena) to be a sufficiently long enough period of time to use as a basis for a [climatological normal](https://en.wikipedia.org/wiki/Climatological_normal) (see [previous blog entry for more](https://climateexplorer.net/blog/meta/2022/12/05/climatological-normals.html)).
+Below we'll discuss why and how climate anomalies are used in conjunction with a climate normal.

+## Temperature anomaly

 In climate science, a temperature anomaly has a specific meaning and method for calculation.
 The [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) (NOAA) explain it as:

 > [...] the difference from an average, or *baseline*, temperature.
 The baseline temperature is typically computed by averaging 30 or more years of temperature data.
 [Anomalies vs. Temperature](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)

-The distinction between climate normalisation and the simple approach described above is that instead of taking the highest temperature (also an option but would result in a different type of normalisation), climate scientists will average a significant subset of the dataset (or average the *whole* dataset) and use that as the basis of what is "normal".
-The subset of data is called the reference period (see below).
-Furthermore, instead of dividing by the maximum value, scientists subtract the normal value from the specific value.
-This will yield results that can be above or below the normal value.
-These are the anomalies.

-For example, the average maximum temperature for Hobart (Tasmania, Australia), 1918-2021, is 17.2°C. If today's temperature is 21.3°C, the anomaly is 4.1°C. If tomorrow's maximum temperature will be 15.7°C, the anomaly will be -1.5°C.
+Anomalies can be used to determine how much a location has increased or decreased in temperature compared with the climate normal for that location.
+For example, the average maximum temperature for Hobart (Tasmania, Australia), 1961-1990, is 17.2°C. If the 2022 average temperature is 18.5°C, the anomaly is 1.3°C. If the 2023 maximum temperature is 15.7°C, the anomaly is -1.5°C.

-### Climate stripes

-The method for creating a [climate stripe](https://en.wikipedia.org/wiki/Warming_stripes) is to first normalise the dataset (in this case calculate the average of the whole dataset) and then subtract the normal average from the average maximum temperature for each year.
-That will tell you how much a particular year varies from the normal.
-The next step is to use the simple normalisation method (described above) to get a value between 0 and 1, then do the same sort of thing for the negative anomalies.
-Those normalised values can be used to determine how much red or blue is added to a stripe.

-Climate stripes are interesting because, to create them, we use a combination of simple and climate normalisation.

 ## Comparing between locations

-The next question we could answer with anomalies is: **what do we do if we want to compare temperatures from different locations?**
+Another question we may want answer to is: **how do we compare temperatures from different locations to see if there is a general trend?**

 It would be great to **not** use anomalies.
 Why not simply average the raw temperature values (the absolute temperatures)?
 That would give results that are a lot easier to understand and relate to.
 If we wanted to compare Hobart with Darwin (Northern Territory, Australia) - two cities at the extremes of Australia - we can do that using absolute values.